elmahio/documentation/docs/logging-to-elmah-io-from-wcf.md

 ELMAH and WCF isn't exactly known to go hand in hand.
 But, with a bit of custom code, logging exceptions from WCF to elmah.io is possible.

-> Before we begin: my condolences on the fact that you have to deal with WCF.
-WCF is probably the worst HTTP library ever born out of Redmond.
-I strongly recommend you to switch to something else like ASP.NET Web API or ASP.NET Core.

 Let's get started.
 Install elmah.io into your WCF project using NuGet:

 ```powershell